-This program is grounded in a theoretical understanding of early childhood development.
+The Early Childhood Care and Education program is grounded in a theoretical understanding of early childhood development.
 You will learn how to design and implement curriculum that inspires young minds; helps children develop socially, emotionally, and physically; and promotes inclusiveness.
-You’ll discover how much work goes into creating child’s play—and experience the joy that comes with it!
+You will discover how much work goes into creating child’s play—and experience the joy that comes with it!

 Part of your training will be in the early learning centre located on our Prince of Wales Campus.